Healthdirect Free Australian health advice you can count on.

 Resources and support

-If you think your baby has an undescended testicle, talk to your doctor, child health nurse or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to speak to a registered nurse.
+If you think your baby has an undescended testicle, talk to your doctor or child health nurse.

 Learn more here about the development and quality assurance of healthdirect content.